ralphbean/slides/slides.v3.md

 Our goals are to be able to:

-⌬ Compose software that consists of **multiple components, from multiple repositories**.
+⌬ Build software that consists of **multiple components, from multiple repositories**.

 🕵 Provide **transparency on the software supply chain**, including both what makes up the software and how it was built.